-From Lyndon Johnson’s decision to introduce ground troops into Vietnam in 1965 to perform offensive missions to Barack Obama’s red line in Syria, my research focuses on the political decisions at home that influence the military outcomes abroad.
+From Lyndon Johnson’s decision to introduce ground troops into Vietnam in 1965 to perform offensive missions to Barack Obama’s red line in Syria, my research broadly focuses on the politics of the decisions at home that influence the outcomes abroad.

-I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (i.e. foreign aid, international free trade, military interventions, etc.) and how those attitudes do/do not translate into policy.
+I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (i.e. foreign aid, international trade, military interventions, etc.) and how and when those attitudes do/do not translate into policy.

 Thesis: “Second-World Competition in Vietnam: Analyzing the Implications of the Vietnam War on Sino-Soviet Relations” [.pdf] [abstract].
 Presented research at the 2018 Ohio State University Denman Undergraduate Research Forum.